-Please note that schools can only respond to complaints about a service that they or Falkirk Council provides or a service we have contracted from a third party.
+Schools can only respond to complaints about a service that they or Falkirk Council provides or a service we have contracted from a third party.

-The Council's complaints handling procedure sets a time limit for making a complaint of six months from when the customer first knew of the problem
+The Council's complaints handling procedure sets a time limit for making a complaint of six months from when the customer first knew of the problem.